Corporate Social Responsibility

 Conflict Minerals Policy

 ModusLink is committed to the ethical sourcing of minerals used in its materials.
 In July 2010, the United States passed HR4173, the Dodd-Frank Financial Reform Bill section 1502(b) requiring all US stock listed companies and their suppliers to disclose the chain of custody usage of the conflict minerals Tin, Tantalum, Tungsten and Gold (3TG).
-ModusLink, as a full member of the EICC, adopted the EICC-GeSI Due Diligence reporting process and obtains required chain of custody declarations ensuring transparency in its supply chain.
+ModusLink, as a full member of the RBA, adopted the RBA-GeSI Due Diligence reporting process and obtains required chain of custody declarations ensuring transparency in its supply chain for 3TG and all other minerals included in the Responsible Minerals Initiative.
 ModusLink expects all its suppliers to comply with the Dodd-Frank regulation and provide all necessary declarations.
 Suppliers must pass this requirement through its supply chain and determine the source of specified minerals.

 Our Previous Corporate Social Responsibility Reports are available here: